A delicious dose of asparagus for vegetarian week and Celiac Awareness month.

 You’ll find Cape and Cape African teas not just in their hidden boutique at Trocadero, but gradually in more familiar locations in Paris, just like we saw at Jacquemart André.
 Gontran Cherrier, one of my favourite Parisian boulangeries also has realised its potential, as has Galeries Lafayette.

 So next time you’re pushing the tourists aside to take a pic of the Eiffel Tower, head to the much quieter Avenue Camoens, take a different angle like above and walk just around the corner for a taste of African tea in Paris.

 Part of this article is published on Bonjour Paris!
 Do pop over and say bonjour …

-Easy wow-factor decor for your rhubarb recipes
+An easy wow-factor decor for your seasonal rhubarb recipes

 A perfect light dessert for Mother’s Day – serve with macarons or tuiles and a bunch of roses for Mum!